More random photos, 2

 Speaking of Hindleys, something tells me there might be some Hindley children in this group.
 Perhaps it’s a group of Honeydew schoolmates.
 The photo was in the Mary Rackliff Etter collection.
 I see some Native faces, and a few of the people strongly resemble those in other Honeydew group photos.

 Jerry Rohde sent me this photo a couple of months ago.
-It is by Walter Burgess, a Petrolia-area photographer, and it was filed with the Bear River-Petrolia pictures at the Humboldt Co.
+It is by A.A.
+Burgess, a Petrolia-area photographer, and it was filed with the Bear River-Petrolia pictures at the Humboldt Co.
 Historical Society.
 We are wondering if anybody knows where this apparently beachfront bachelor’s cabin was located.
 I sent it to John McAbery, wondering if he had any ideas about whether it might have been a previous structure on the location of his home at Four Mile Creek, but he said No. Anybody?

 Well, many more photos upcoming when i find the time.